 This card’s 40,000-point initial bonus is the market’s most valuable, worth $500 when redeemed for airfare or $400 in gift cards.
 Cardholders also earn 3 points per $1 spent on gas, 2 points per $1 on dining and entertainment and 1 point per $1 on everything else.
 There is no annual fee during the first year ($95 thereafter).

-This card yields 40,000 bonus points when you spend $4,000 during the first three months.
-That’s equal to $500 in travel (when redeemed through Chase Ultimate Rewards) or a $400 statement credit.
+This card will earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $625 in travel when you redeem through Chase Ultimate Rewards.
 By using this card for holiday spending, you’ll be able to either replenish your bank account in the New Year or subsidize travel over spring break or summer vacation.
-There is no annual fee during the first year ($95 thereafter).
+The card charges a $0 introductory annual fee for the first year, then $95.

 Best Ongoing Rewards to Benefit During the Holidays & Beyond